kristofsajdak/hapi-rx-sse/README.md

 The examples are located in [hapi-rx-sse-examples](https://github.com/kristofsajdak/hapi-rx-sse-examples)

 - [kafka-sse-filter](https://github.com/kristofsajdak/hapi-rx-sse-examples/tree/master/kafka-sse-filter):
-Defines by a route which composes a Kafka Observable ( [rx-no-kafka](https://github.com/kristofsajdak/rx-no-kafka) ) with hapi-rx-sse.
+Defines a route which composes a Kafka Observable ( [rx-no-kafka](https://github.com/kristofsajdak/rx-no-kafka) ) with hapi-rx-sse.
 Supports filtering via query parameters and Last-Event-Id to resume on connection failures.
 - ... more coming soon